infinyon/node-bindgen/README.md

 See more API documentation on a `tslink` [crate page](https://docs.rs/tslink/0.1.0/tslink).

+**Note**.
+The node-bindgen's developers are not responsible for the correctness of the work tslink crate.
+All possible issues and feature requests related to tslink should be addressed to tslink's developers.

 ## Contributing

 If you'd like to contribute to the project, please read our [Contributing guide](CONTRIBUTING.md).